 To advance innovation and transformation in higher education to enable students and faculty, whatever their identities, backgrounds, or institutional positions to access, thrive, realize their capabilities, engage meaningfully in institutional life, and contribute to the flourishing of others.

 The goals of C3 are ambitious, and will be reached by leveraging the creative power of institutions to affect individuals at critical junctures along the academic pathway from undergraduate studies to the professoriate.
 The two fellowship programs, the liberal arts experience workshops, and central aspects of the Summit all aim to provide information, support, capacity building and new connections at a time when undergraduate and graduate students are contemplating their post-graduation future.
 The figure below illustrates C3’s approach.

 (Click here for a pdf version)

 C3 capitalizes on a dialogue that began in 2008 among the diversity officers and academic leaders of the member-schools of the Liberal Arts Diversity Officers Consortium (LADO) and with colleagues at the University of California, Berkeley and Columbia University.
 All have played an important role in shaping the consortium.

-Read an account of the creation of C3 as told by Shirley Collado, Dean of the College at Middlebury and currently Executive Vice Chancellor, Rutgers University—Newark.
+Read an account of the creation of C3 as told by Shirley Collado, then the Dean of the College at Middlebury and currently Executive Vice Chancellor, Rutgers University—Newark.